 The More the Meritage

 Take the word “merit” and combine it with the word “heritage.”
 Put in the hands of a master wine maker and blend well.
-What you have is Meritage, a relatively recent addition to the wine lexicon, coined in 1988 to describe new world wines made with the grape varieties of, and in the blended style of, the noble wines of Bordeaux.
+What you have is Meritage, a relatively recent addition to the wine lexicon, coined in 1988 to describe New World wines made with the grape varieties and in the blended style of the noble wines of Bordeaux.

 The name “Meritage” was originally intended to give the wines of California a little much-needed marketing moxie at just about the time that California wines were beginning to be gain international acceptance.
 Since the inception, winemakers in California, Australia, Israel, and Argentina have embraced the name, and wine makers all over the world craft some of their finest wines with the Meritage blend.

-Enter our hero, The Meritage Association!
-Formed in 1988 by a small group of Napa Valley Vintners, the members sought to create a recognizable name associated with high-quality blended wines.
+As such, a group of California winemakers were determined to come up with a solution and—beginning in 1988—sought to create a recognizable name associated with high-quality blended wines.
 In a stroke of genius, they hosted a contest to create a catchy name.
 The contest received over 6,000 submissions.
 Neil Edgar of Newark, California won by suggesting “Meritage” – a combination of the words merit and heritage.

 A wine meeting the requirements for a Meritage does not need to use the term on the label—and many wineries prefer to use proprietary names (such as Joseph Phelps’ Insignia and the well-known “Opus One”).
 Others just stick to “red table wine!”
 However, if you read the wine’s tasting notes or technical sheets you may find the term “Meritage blend” or “Bordeaux blend” used.